KHP-Informatics/ngseasy/Dockerfiles/README.md

 - the single "APP" here is an NGS tool box for alignment and variant calling

 ## Warning
 conda builds for some important tools are missing for osx_64 Mac and I guess Windows.

-Use Linux Folks and run NGS on HPC or the cloud of Workstation with >16CPUs, > 30GB RAM and LOOOOTS of storage!
+**Use Linux Folks** and run NGS on HPC or the cloud or Workstation with >16CPUs, > 30GB RAM and LOOOOTS of storage!